 The DVD is thin on “bonus” material, but it does have a couple of great commentary tracks, one by Adler and one by Lane and Dern.
 Interestingly, a “making of” short exists, but it is not included here.
 The only place you can find it is on a documentary about the rainbow wig “John 3:16” guy who used to be on camera at every sports event years ago.
 You remember him.
 He eventually wound up barricaded in a hotel room with hostages (surprise?) – an interesting story in itself, but I have no idea why The Making of The Fabulous Stains is on there.
 Allison Anders, director of Grace of My Heart, Mi Vida Loca, Gas, Food Lodging and Border Radio writes the DVD liner notes.
 So yay Rhino, I certainly never thought this would see DVD release.

 In a nutshell, here’s the story; a Rastafarian named “Lawnboy” (Barry Ford) is driving the Looters and the Metal Corpses around the bleak Northeastern U.S. in his bus, managing a tour of tiny dives.
-He sees Corinne “third degree” Burns (Lane) on a television news show after her mother dies, and for various reasons, offers the Stains a spot on the tour.
+He sees Corinne “third degree” Burns (Lane) on a television news show after her mother dies.
+For various reasons, he offers her band, The Fabulous Stains (who have never played a gig and have probably only rehearsed half a dozen times) a spot on the tour.
 So the Stains get on the bus, and the fun begins.